Samsonroyal/Samsonroyal/README.md

 My name is <b>Samson Bruno Were.</b>
-I am a passionate human being, driven by purpose in all I do.
+I am a passionate being, driven by purpose in all that I touch and do.
-I would love to see myself doing something to change the lives of those I come into contact with; however small it may be.
-I believe in creating positive impact.
+I am currently working on projects to make the lives of those around me safer and easier.
+I should have an impact in people's lives; however small it may be.
+That is my mantra/Code of ethics.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love music, contemporary art, photography and staring at the sky when the sun is going to sleep.
+- ⚡ Fun fact: I love music, poetry, contemporary art, photography and staring at the sky when the sun is going to sleep.
-- ✨ Infallible truth: I am a star and greatness resides in me.
+- ✨ Infallible truth: I am a star and greatness resides inside of me.
+I shine too; for a living.

 <!--